fbpx

 Creating autonomous learners

 If your students are aiming to study in university, they will need as many independent learning skills as possible.
 Teachers in university are not going to be as engaged in their learning as an average EFL teacher.
-It’s important to help them take control of the writing process and recognize the importance of drafting and editing in order to achieve a higher quality of writing.

 The quality of the teacher’s ability to highlight areas where they can improve is crucial and the EAP teacher therefore needs a deep understanding of academic writing and how a learner’s writing can be usefully improved to take it to the next level.